dariyahussain220/queueService/Readme.md

 Note :

-use application.properties for the aws credentials.
+change the aws credentials in  application.properties file

 exposed with swagger api explorer for testing purpose.